| |

 legacy as the original ancient world travelers, explorers and

-haven’t faded over time.
-It is because we have not been
+our imprints haven’t faded over time.
+It is because we

-taught "our glorious history", as Mbeki might put it,
+have not been taught "our glorious history", as Mbeki

-that we might cringe at the shenanigans of Aristide as a feudal
+might put it, that we might cringe at the shenanigans of the

 I’ve written: